 First, you must do your homework and determine what your brand is, what you’re offering, and who can benefit from it.
 This is at the heart of any good coaching practice.
 The details will change with time and technology upgrades, but the basics won’t.

 Make sure you come back here often to stay up-to-date on building and maintaining a successful coaching practice, including the hunt for new clients.
-And if you’re ready to start marketing your services as a coach, don’t forget to start your $1 trial of Quenza today.
+And if you’re ready to start marketing for coaching like a pro, don’t forget to start your $1 trial of Quenza today.